mynew4/cmangos-docs-wiki/creature_template_spells.md

 TotemAI uses creature_template_spells for spell reference.

-Creatures of with creature_template_spells data, which are subject to Mind Control - Spells will hold these Spells as Actions in the Mind Controlers Action Bar.
+Creatures with creature_template_spells entry, which are subject to Aura Id 2 (SPELL_AURA_MOD_POSSESS) will hold these spells as actions in the Pet Action Bar.

-creature_template_spells data can also give information missing CreatureAI.
-However, this has to be evaltuated carfully, as creatures might hold spell data, which is either incorrect or has spells inserted which they only have available when possessed.
+creature_template_spells data can also give information on missing CreatureAI.
+However, this has to be evaltuated carefully, as creatures might hold spell data, which is either incorrect or has spells inserted which they only have available when possessed / used as pet.

-NOTICE: The data for this table is largely incomplete and is mostly just a regurgitation of what the client receives from the server.
-This article is a WIP as to what all the possible values are.

 ### Structure